 A little about location co-ordinates:

-In providing the pages on this website, I hope to make it informative, especially to those who may not have had prior knowledge of railway signalling, yet with enough interest for signalling enthusiasts as well.
+In providing the pages on this website, I hope to make the site informative, especially to those who may not have had prior knowledge of railway signalling, yet with enough interest for signalling enthusiasts as well.

-It is my hope that with your help, SignallingWA will enable a concise history of signalling to be compiled, and due recognition will be given to those supplying information, which may be used in future publications.
+It is my hope that with your help, the Signalling Interest Group of Western Australia and SignallingWA will enable a concise history of signalling to be compiled, and due recognition will be given to those supplying information, which may be used in future publications.
 Can YOU help?

 Chris.
 J. E. French